Avkash/deeputil/datadump/README.md

-# deeputil
+# deeputil > datadump
-Deep Learning Utilities
+A collection of databases to perform testing on demans - Deep Learning Utilities